 Prospective Graduate Students

 We invite you to apply to our graduate program in Earth and Environmental Sciences.
 The primary considerations in judging applications are strength of applicant’s background in Earth and Environmental Sciences and supporting sciences (mathematics, computational sciences, physics, chemistry, and/or biology) as evidenced by transcript and reference letters, match between proposed area of study with current department research as expressed in a submitted Statement of Purpose, and other prior relevant experience such as undergraduate and previous graduate research described in the Statement of Purpose and reference letters.
-We also consider Graduate Record Examination scores in the quantitative, verbal, and analytical writing tests; no subject test is required.
+We no longer require or consider Graduate Record Examination (GRE) scores.
 Applicants are encouraged to directly contact faculty in their area(s) of interest prior to applying.

 December 7: Application deadline for PhD applicants to be fully considered for university and college recruitment fellowships.

 December 31: Application deadline for standard department admission

 Please have all your application materials submitted by this deadline to be considered for support (Research and/or Teaching Assistantships) for the upcoming Fall semester.
 Initial decisions about allocation of financial support will be made early in January.
 Late applications may be considered for admission with faculty approval.
 We encourage you to contact the faculty members with whom you are interested in working before submitting your application.

 - A complete MSU application package.

 - Official transcripts from all previously attended academic institutions.
 Unofficial transcripts from the Fall semester during which the application is submitted should be e-mailed to the Departmental Graduate Secretary (Pam Robinson) by January 5th.

 - Official TOEFL scores (for international applicants) sent by ETS directly to MSU Admissions using university code 1465.
 No department code necessary.
 A minimum score of 575 (232 computer-based score when acceptable) is required to be considered for admission to our department; a minimum of 600 (250 computer-based score when acceptable) is required for financial aid consideration.

 - Official TSE (Test of Spoken English; part of TOEFL) or SPEAK test score (for international applicants wishing to be considered for a teaching assistantship; minimum score of 50 is required for consideration).